wheaney/decky-XRGaming/README.md

 [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg)](https://discord.gg/azSBTXNXMt)

-This plugin provides virtual display and head-tracking modes for the XREAL Air glasses by installing [Breezy Vulkan](https://github.com/wheaney/breezy-desktop/tree/vulkan).
+This plugin provides virtual display and head-tracking modes for the XREAL Air glasses by installing [Breezy Desktop's Vulkan implementation](https://github.com/wheaney/breezy-desktop).
 It also provides a UI for easily changing common configurations.
 All without leaving Game Mode.

 For the moment, virtual display support only works for Vulkan games.
 See what's [in the works](#upcoming-features).